God is Not Dead, Nor Does He Sleep…

 ~Billy Collins “Morning”

-Early this morning, the northern hemisphere transitioned to summer, but aside from the date on the calendar, here it would be difficult to prove otherwise.
-It has been unseasonably cool and wet, the skies stony gray, the rivers running full and fast, the ground peppered with puddles.
-Rain has chosen to fall at night, hiding behind the cover of darkness as if ashamed of itself.
-As it should be.
+We are now four days into summer but aside from the date on the calendar, it would be difficult to prove otherwise.
+After a dry stretch of warm late spring weather, it is now unseasonably cool, the skies stony gray, the rivers running full and fast, the ground peppered with puddles.
+Rain has fallen at night, hiding behind the cover of darkness as if ashamed of itself.

 What all this moisture will yield is acres and acres of towering grass growth, more grass than imaginable, more grass than we can keep mowed, burying the horses up to their backs as they dive head long into the pasture.
 The Haflingers don’t need to lower their necks to graze, choosing instead to simply strip off the ripe tops of the grasses as they forge paths through five foot forage.
 It is like children at a birthday party swiping the frosting off cupcake after cupcake, licking their fingers as they go.
 Instead of icing, the horses’ muzzles are smeared with dandelion fluff, grass seed and buttercup petals.

-Here in the northwest, June can tend to shroud its promise of longer days under clouds.
-Outdoor weddings brace for rain and wind with a supply of umbrellas, graduation potlucks are served on covered porches and Fourth of July picnics stay inside, sheltered and dry.
+In the northwest, June can tend to shroud its promise of longer days under clouds.
+Outdoor weddings brace for rain and wind with a supply of umbrellas, graduation potlucks are served in the garage and Fourth of July picnics stay safely under cover.
+There is a wary anticipation of solstice as it signals the slow inexorable return of darkness from which we have barely recovered.

-Trembling, I splash through this squishy morning, quivering like a wet butterfly emerging from its cocoon ready to unfurl its wings to dry, but unsure how to fly and uncertain of the new world that awaits.
-In fact the dark empty cocoon can look mighty inviting on a rainy June night or during a loud mid-day thunderstorm.
+So I tremble as I too splash through the squishiness of late June, quivering like a wet butterfly emerging from its cocoon ready to unfurl its wings to dry, but unsure how to fly and uncertain of the new world that awaits.
+In fact the dark empty cocoon can look mighty inviting on a rainy June night.
 If I could manage to squeeze myself back in, it might be worth a try.

-After all, there is no place like home, sweet (but damp) home.
+After all, there is no place like home.

 One-Time